Meningococcal diseases are caused by a germ (a kind of bacteria) called meningococcus. This germ can cause two serious diseases:

-- Children at higher risk for meningococcal infection (children with no spleen or who have certain medical conditions) should receive MCV-C at 2, 4 and 12 months of age and MCV-4 at 2 years of age.
-If in doubt, talk to your doctor.
+- Children at higher risk for meningococcal disease (children with no spleen or who have certain medical conditions) should receive MCV-4 and 4CMenB starting as early as 2 months of age.
+If you are unsure, talk to your doctor.

 How safe is the vaccine?

-- Both vaccines are very safe.
+- Meningococcal vaccines are very safe and effective.

 Who should not get the vaccine?

 - People who have had a serious allergic reaction to a previous dose of the vaccine (swelling of the face or lips, difficulty breathing or if your blood pressure drops) should not get it again unless seen by a specialist and vaccinated in a special clinic that can control severe reactions.

 Where and when can I get the vaccine?